 05 of 10

-The key to winning at Scrabble is not necessarily how many words you know, but how you handle the letters your dealt.
-The real challenges come when you have a Q with no U, or a rack full of vowels.
-Be on the lookout for those bonus squares because they can really rack up the points.
+The key to winning at Scrabble is not necessarily how many words you know, but how you handle the letters you're dealt.
+The real challenges come when you have a Q with no U or a rack full of vowels.
+Be on the lookout for those bonus squares because they can rack up the points.

 06 of 10

 Clue is the classic mystery game that asks 'Who killed Mr. Boddy?'
-It has been a party favorite since the 1940s and it too has evolved into a variety of editions.
+It has been a party favorite since the 1940s, and it has evolved into a variety of editions.

 07 of 10

 If you thought it took hours to play Monopoly, get ready for Risk.
-This classic war game is known to last for a very long time and there's a lot of strategies involved.
+This classic war game is known to last for a very long time and there are a lot of strategies involved.

 You might even have to take a break from the game and prolong it into the next day.
 Just sure the board's somewhere safe so the cat or your little brother don't mess up the whole thing.